Reviews11 min read

 Frequently Asked Questions About Betterment (2026)

 Is Betterment safe and legitimate?
-Yes, full stop.
-Betterment is an SEC-registered investment advisor, and your investments are held through Betterment Securities, a FINRA member and SIPC-insured broker-dealer.
-Securities are protected up to $500,000.
-Cash accounts work differently — those use FDIC coverage through partner banks, up to $2 million.
+Yes.
+Betterment's an SEC-registered investment advisor, and your investments go through Betterment Securities, a FINRA member with SIPC protection.
+Securities are covered up to $500,000.
+Cash works differently — you get FDIC coverage through partner banks, up to $2 million total.

-Does Betterment's tax-loss harvesting actually make a difference?
-It depends heavily on your situation.
-For taxable accounts with $75,000 or more and investors in the 22%+ federal tax bracket, the tax savings can meaningfully offset or even exceed the 0.25% fee — we're talking potentially $400–$800+ in annual tax savings at that balance level, depending on market volatility.
-For small accounts or tax-advantaged accounts like IRAs and 401(k)s, the benefit is minimal or literally nonexistent.
-Don't let marketing claims substitute for doing your own math here.
+Does Betterment's tax-loss harvesting actually matter?
+It depends on your situation.
+For taxable accounts with $75,000+ and if you're in the 22%+ federal tax bracket, the tax savings can actually offset or beat the 0.25% fee — we're talking potentially $400–$800+ annually, depending on market volatility.
+For smaller accounts or tax-advantaged accounts like IRAs and 401(k)s, it's minimal or nonexistent.
+Don't let marketing claims replace doing your own math here.

-Can I transfer my existing investments to Betterment?
-Yes, via ACATS transfer.
-But here's the catch: if you're transferring appreciated securities, Betterment will likely sell them and reinvest in their portfolio — potentially triggering capital gains taxes.
-Calculate that tax cost before initiating a transfer.
-For some people it's worth it; for others it's a dealbreaker.
+Can I transfer existing investments to Betterment?
+Yes, through ACATS transfer.
+The catch: if you're moving appreciated securities, Betterment will likely sell them and reinvest in their portfolio — which could trigger capital gains taxes.
+Calculate that tax hit before you transfer.
+For some people it's worth it; for others it's not.

 What's Betterment's average return?
-Betterment doesn't guarantee returns (and any advisor who does should be avoided), and performance varies by risk allocation and time period.
-Their portfolios are invested in index ETFs, so returns roughly track global market performance minus their fee.
-The right way to evaluate them isn't against active fund benchmarks — it's against a comparable index fund portfolio net of costs.
+Betterment doesn't guarantee returns (and any advisor who does is a red flag), and performance varies by risk allocation and time period.
+Since their portfolios hold index ETFs, returns track global markets minus their fee.
+The right way to evaluate them isn't against active fund benchmarks — it's against a comparable index fund portfolio after costs.

 Is Betterment better than just buying index funds yourself?
-Financially, a disciplined DIY investor who buys and holds low-cost index funds at Vanguard or Fidelity will likely outperform Betterment net of fees over time.
-The value Betterment adds is behavioral: automation, rebalancing, tax-loss harvesting, and removing the temptation to tinker during market downturns.
-If you'll actually stay the course on your own, DIY is cheaper.
-If you won't — and honestly, most people won't — Betterment probably earns its fee.
+Financially, a disciplined DIY investor buying and holding low-cost index funds at Vanguard or Fidelity will probably come out ahead after fees over time.
+What Betterment adds is behavioral: automation, rebalancing, tax-loss harvesting, and removing the urge to tinker during market downturns.
+If you'll genuinely stay the course on your own, DIY is cheaper.
+But if you won't — and most people won't — Betterment probably earns its fee.

-Does Betterment offer joint accounts?
+Does Betterment support joint accounts?
 Yes.
-Betterment supports individual, joint, traditional IRA, Roth IRA, SEP IRA, trust, and inherited IRA account types.
-They don't currently offer 529 education savings accounts, which is a real gap compared to competitors like Wealthfront — especially for parents who want to consolidate all their accounts in one place.
+They support individual, joint, traditional IRA, Roth IRA, SEP IRA, trust, and inherited IRA accounts.
+One gap: they don't offer 529 education savings accounts, which matters if you want to consolidate everything with competitors like Wealthfront who do.

 Tags